-- “7 Reasons You Should Not Claim Social Security Early“
+- “7 Reasons Not to Take Social Security at Age 62“

-- “5 Reasons You Should Claim Social Security ASAP“
+- “5 Times When It’s Smart to Claim Social Security Early“

 While some people wait until full retirement age or later to file for their benefits, many others take Social Security as soon as they can get it — which is age 62 in most cases.